rmorshea/pybooster/docs/src/concepts.md

 ### Generic Providers

-You can use a single provider to supply multiple dependencies by narrowing the return type if it's a base class, union, `Any`, or includes a `TypeVar`.
-This is done using square brackets to annotate the exact concrete type that the provider will supply when solving.
-So, in the case you have a provider that loads json data from a file you could annotate its return type as `Any` but narrow the type to `ConfigDict` before declaring a
+A single provider can supply multiple types of dependencies if it provides a base class, union, `Any`, or includes a `TypeVar` which is narrowed later.
+To narrow the type before using it in a solution you can use the `[]` syntax to annotate the concrete type that the provider will supply when solving.
+So, in the case you have a provider that loads json data from a file you could annotate its return type as `Any` but narrow the type to `ConfigDict` before declaring a solution:
-solution:

 ```python
 import json